top of page

 The program was founded in 2021 by Mercedes Bátiz-Benét, artistic director of Puente Theatre, and Holly Lam, former associate producer at Intrepid Theatre.

 Due to systemic discrimination, IBPoC artists face all kinds of barriers working in the arts and in the theatre sector, and there is a gap in mentorship and support across the industry, including here in our community on Lekwungen and WSÁNEĆ territories (Victoria).
 The conVERGE residency supports three emerging or early-career local performance-based artists who identify as IBPoC to develop a new or in-progress work.
-Selected artists will have a residency at the Intrepid Studio, advance their skills in a chosen focus area under the mentorship of an IBPoC professional, connect with other selected artists, receive an honorarium of $1,000, have opportunities to present their work, and receive additional support from program mentor Mercedes Bátiz-Benét, the artistic director of Puente Theatre. conVERGE 2022 is produced by Mercedes and Olivia Wheeler.
+Selected artists will have a residency at the Intrepid Studio, advance their skills in a chosen focus area under the mentorship of an IBPoC professional, connect with other selected artists, receive an honorarium of $1,000, have opportunities to present their work, and receive additional support from program mentor and producer Mercedes Bátiz-Benét, artistic director of Puente Theatre.

 The residency in brief

-• A two-part studio residency at the Intrepid Theatre Club for development and creation space.
-Part One of the residency will be a minimum of 30 hours of studio time in April, May, or June 2022, and Part Two will be scheduled in the Summer or Fall of 2022 in consultation with the selected artists.
+• A studio residency at the Intrepid Studio for development and creation space.
+The residency will be a minimum of 30 hours of studio time in October, November and/or December, 2024, and may be extended into January 2025 in consultation with the selected artist.

 • 8 hours of collaboration time with a paid IBPoC mentor in an area of focus chosen by the artist.